Avra98/Heat-source-detection/README.md

 # Heat-source-detection

 ## Overview
-The code performs deblurring of images using the MCMC approach designed based the mixed norm theorem presented in the paper.
+The code performs deblurring of images using the MCMC approach designed based on the mixed norm theorem presented in the paper.

 ## Description